 Azure Databricks has clusters that provide a unified platform for running production ETL pipelines, ad-hoc analytics, and machine learning that can auto scale.
 Interactive clusters are used to analyze data collaboratively with interactive notebooks.
 Job clusters are used to run fast and robust automated workloads using the UI by scheduling.

-The audit was followed by development of analytical data set that could be leveraged to derive associations between two SKUs.
-This analytical data set were further refined to provide ability to identify associations within category and across the categories.
+The audit was followed by the development of analytical data set that could be leveraged to derive associations between two SKUs.
+This analytical data set was further refined to provide the ability to identify associations within, and across, the categories.

 Three different association mining techniques were evaluated, keeping in mind future scalability for different regions and categories.
 The winning algorithm was validated out of sample for years 2019 and 2020 till date.